DelfiniClick

 If we could get media writers to understand, perhaps they could add something like this:

 “It is important to point out that this type of study cannot show cause and effect.
-When people chose to take a treatment (aspirin in this case) and the researchers compare the incidence of breast cancer to people who do not chose to take aspirin, the results are very likely to be “confounded” by another factor.
+When people choose to take a treatment (aspirin in this case) and the researchers compare the incidence of breast cancer to people who do not choose to take aspirin, the results are very likely to be “confounded” by another factor.
 The biggest problem in studies of this type is that the group taking aspirin differs from the group not taking aspirin.
-Women who chose to take aspirin may take better care of themselves in many ways — diet, optimal weight, not smoking, good exercise, etc. They may have genetic differences from those who chose not to take aspirin.
-All of the potential differences could never be known, so 'adjusting' for these factors statistically (as is done in this type of study) will never be enough.
+Women who choose to take aspirin may take better care of themselves in many ways—diet, optimal weight, not smoking, good exercise, etc. They may have genetic or other differences from those who chose not to take aspirin.
+All of the potential differences can never be known, so 'adjusting' for these factors statistically (as is done in this type of study) will never be sufficient to eliminate potential confounders.

 What should be done?
 Only a different type of study can tell us if aspirin truly results in a reduced incidence of breast cancer.
-Women would have to be blindly 'randomized' to each group in order to distribute the unknown differences (confounders) equally between the aspirin and non-aspirin groups.
+Women would have to be blindly 'randomized' to each group in order to distribute the unknown differences (confounders) equally between the aspirin and non-aspirin groups, and then a valid study would have to be conducted with no other differences between the groups.
 Only then can we isolate the intervention (aspirin or placebo) and know that, if a difference is found, that the difference is truly due to aspirin and not some other factor (one of the many confounders).”

 Also, we think it is important to point out harms.
 In the case of aspirin, the following would be responsible reporting: